 Classes and Events

-Drawing & Making - Gr.
+Drawing and Making - Gr.
 4-5

 The first half of these sessions is drawing; learning perspective, shading, texture, etc. The second half we make a craft like origami, paper crafts, dioramas, etc. Teacher: Tina Kennedy